ShiralynDev/PushbackOS/readme.md

 ## "Todo"

 Almost everything needs to be rewritten/fixed as this no longer does any of the basic intented functions while compiling using compile.sh (this might be the scripts fault or the code being broken)
+This branch is the Rewrite of the OS